Create an Airwallex account today

 Revolut

-Revolut is a digital bank that services individuals and businesses.
-It is best known for allowing individuals to manage their spending and convert between currencies when travelling.
-Revolut also offers multi-currency accounts for businesses, which allows them to hold and manage multiple currencies in one place.
-While Revolut offers various pricing models, some basic features require extra fees, such as international transfers beyond set limits.
-Markups on exchange rates may also apply on weekends and with certain currencies.
+Revolut is a fintech aimed at individuals and businesses.
+It’s best known for helping individuals manage their spending and convert between currencies when travelling.
+But it also offers multi-currency accounts for businesses, which lets them hold and manage multiple currencies in one place.

 What fees does Revolut charge?